Frhan21/cv-mqtt/README.md

-# 😷 Real-Time Mask Detection App 🚀
+# 😷 Real-Time Mask Detection with TF.js & MQTT 🚀

-A fun, web-based computer vision app that spots masks in real-time using a YOLOv11 model and broadcasts the findings through the magic of MQTT! 📡
+A slick web app that runs a YOLOv11 model right in your browser and broadcasts the detection results via MQTT! 📡

 ## ✨ Quick Overview

-This project has two main parts that talk to each other:
+This project uses a clever architecture where the heavy lifting happens on the client-side!

-1.  **🐍 The Brains (Python/Flask):** A separate computer vision script that watches a video stream, detects masks using a YOLOv11 model, and shouts its findings (mask/no-mask) into an MQTT topic.
+1.  **🧠 Frontend (Your Browser):** The web page loads a **TensorFlow.js** model, uses your webcam, and performs real-time mask detection directly in the browser.
+No powerful server is needed for the AI!
-2.  **🌉 The Bridge (Node.js - This Repo):** An Express server that listens to the MQTT shouts, serves a cool web dashboard to show the results, and lets you send messages back.
+2.  **🌉 Backend (Node.js Server):** A lightweight Express server that serves the frontend and acts as a bridge.
+It takes the detection results from the browser and publishes them to an MQTT broker.

 Here's the flow: